dumbdevss/movement-tutorial/document_management/building_the_document_management_interface.md

 } : null;
 ```

-**Implementation Notes:**

-- Maps the array data returned from the blockchain to named properties
-- Provides clear comments to identify each data element
-- Handles null case when data isn't available yet
+**Understanding Blockchain Data Structure:**
+Move functions often return data as arrays or tuples.
+We destructure this into named properties for easier frontend use.
+The comments show which struct fields correspond to each array index.

 ### TODOs 18-19: Check if user is allowed to sign and has already signed